Overview

 Trident Cluster

-The Trident cluster is supported by the Gordon and Betty More Foundation (GBMF8477).
-The cluster is available for CIERA researchers working on stellar population synthesis.
-Trident provides 54 nodes for general-purpose high-performance computation.
-The cluster provides 54 CPU nodes with dual 26-core CPUs (Intel Xeon Gold 6230 CPU at 2.10 GHz), for a total of 52 cores per node.
-All compute nodes contain 192 GB of error correcting DDR4 RAM.
+- 14 nodes with dual 26-core CPUs (Intel Xeon Gold 6230 CPUs @ 2.10 GHz) for a total of 52 cores per node.
+All compute nodes contain 192 GB of error correcting DDR4 RAM and are interconnected with InfiniBand EDR.

 6GPU Nodes